RA-RRG: Multimodal Retrieval-Augmented Radiology Report Generation with Key Phrase Extraction: Abstract

 \section{Abstract}

-Automated radiology report generation (RRG) holds potential to reduce radiologists' workload, especially as recent advancements in large language models (LLMs) enable the development of multimodal models for chest X-ray (CXR) report generation.
-However, multimodal LLMs (MLLMs) are resource-intensive, requiring vast datasets and substantial computational cost for training.
-To address these challenges, we propose a retrieval-augmented generation approach that leverages multimodal retrieval and LLMs to generate radiology reports while mitigating hallucinations and reducing computational demands.
-Our method uses LLMs to extract key phrases from radiology reports, effectively focusing on essential diagnostic information.
-Through exploring effective training strategies, including image encoder structure search, adding noise to text embeddings, and additional training objectives, we combine complementary pre-trained image encoders and adopt contrastive learning between text and semantic image embeddings.
-We evaluate our approach on MIMIC-CXR dataset, achieving state-of-the-art results on CheXbert metrics and competitive RadGraph F1 metric alongside MLLMs, without requiring LLM fine-tuning.
-Our method demonstrates robust generalization for multi-view RRG, making it suitable for comprehensive clinical applications.
+Automated radiology report generation (RRG) holds potential to reduce the workload of radiologists, and recent advances in multimodal large language models (MLLMs) have enabled multimodal chest X-ray (CXR) report generation.
+However, existing MLLMs are computationally expensive, require large-scale training data, and may produce hallucinated content, limiting their practical deployment.
+To address these limitations, we propose RA-RRG, a retrieval-augmented RRG framework that combines multimodal retrieval with large language models (LLMs) to generate radiology reports while reducing hallucinations and computational demands.
+RA-RRG uses LLMs to extract clinically essential key phrases from radiology reports and retrieves relevant phrases given an input image.
+By conditioning LLMs on the retrieved phrases, RA-RRG effectively suppresses hallucinations while maintaining strong report generation performance.
+Experiments on the MIMIC-CXR and IU X-ray datasets show state-of-the-art results on CheXbert metrics and competitive RadGraph F1 scores compared to MLLMs.
+Furthermore, RA-RRG naturally generalizes to multi-view RRG by aggregating phrases retrieved from multiple images, highlighting its broad applicability to real-world clinical scenarios.
+Code is available at \href{https://github.com/deepnoid-ai/RA-RRG}{https://github.com/deepnoid-ai/RA-RRG}.